ZachCurtis/EasyBullet/README.md

 	Gravity: boolean?, -- Should the bullet curve according to workspace.Gravity
 	RenderBullet: boolean?, -- Should EasyBullet display a rendered bullet on the client
 	BulletColor: Color3?, -- Sets the color of the bullets rendered
-	BulletThickness: number? -- Sets the thickness of the bullets in studs }
+	BulletThickness: number?, -- Sets the thickness of the bullets in studs
+	FilterList: {[number]: Instance}?, -- An array of instances assigned to RayParams.FilterDescendantsInstances
+    FilterType: Enum.RaycastFilterType -- The RaycastFilterType, either Include or Exclude }
 ```